 Which Insurer Is Responsible?
 Navigating Insurance Coverage for Ohio Grocery Store Claims

 Slip and fall accidents are unfortunately common in grocery stores.
 With so many people coming in and out and items being moved around, spills are bound to happen.
 When a customer is injured in a slip and fall, figuring out who is responsible for damages can be complicated.
 This article will provide an overview of how liability is determined in Ohio grocery store accident claims.
+For further assistance, you should contact a skilled Cincinnati personal injury attorney to discuss your claim.

 Establishing Liability